 As seen in the upper left panel of Figure ??.4, the candidate does not have to envelope the target distribution in an IMH.
 The histogram of the B accepted points matches the theoretical target distribution nicely.
 Compared with rejection sampling, it is less important to graph f and g because c does not exist.
 However, g is still required to support all possible values of f.
 For instance if f supports (−∞,∞), g cannot be χ2(df=10), which supports only (0, ∞).

 FIGURE ??.4.
 The target (f; solid) and candidate (g; dashed) distributions of an IMH (top left).
-A histogram of the accepted candidates closely matches the target distribution (top right).
+A histogram of the accepted candidates (top left) closely matches the target distribution (top right).
 In the bottom panel, the chain’s history is overlaid with victorious candidates (circles) and rejected new candidates (xs).

 The top right panel identiﬁes three points (D, E, F) to illustrate the logic of jumping.
 Assume the incumbent is D and the candidate is E at step 70.
 The ﬁrst ratio in a70 (i.e., g(z70)/f(z70)) equals 1 because the target and candidate distribution are equal at the incumbent’s position.
 Point E is at the mode of g incidentally, so it is the most likely position for a candidate.
 However, g(E) would overestimate f(E) by a factor of 2 if all candidates at E were accepted; to account for the disparity between the distributions, the second ratio in a70 (i.e., f(x70)/g(x70)) is roughly .5—indicating that half of the candidates are accepted.